Klortho/citation-exporter/README.md

 cd citeproc-java-demo
 ```

-This depends on one library, [kitty-cache](https://code.google.com/p/kitty-cache/),
+This depends on a library, [kitty-cache](https://code.google.com/p/kitty-cache/),
 that is not in Maven central, so you'll need to build
 and install that first: